prakhosha/The-Little-Prince/The_Little_Prince's_Existensial_Journey.md

 ## References

 - The Little Prince, Antoine de Saint-Exupéry
-- The Myth of Sissyphus, Albert Camus
+- The Myth of Sisyphus, Albert Camus